HL7/fhir-shorthand/input/pagecontent/reference.md

 The formal grammar for FSH discards all comments during import; they are not retained or used during IG generation.
 Implementations are free to modify the grammar to allow retention of comments.

+#### Rules and Rule Order

+All rules in FSH begin with an asterisk (`*`) symbol followed by at least one space.

+In most cases, the order of rules within an item does not matter.
+However, there are some situations where FSH requires rules to appear in a certain order.
+One example is in [slicing](#contains-rules-for-slicing), where a slice MUST first be defined by a `contains` rule before the slice is constrained.
+Implementations MUST enforce rule-order requirements where they are specified in FSH.

+Where there are no explicit strictures on rule ordering, users MAY list rules in any order.
+Implementations MAY process rules in any convenient order.
+One exception to arbitrary processing order are [`insert` rules](#insert-rules). `Insert` rules logically MUST be processed before other rules, since their function is to expand into another set of rules.

+It is possible for a user to specify contradictory rules, for example, two rules constraining the cardinality of an element to different values, or constraining an element to different data types.
+Implementations SHOULD detect such contradictions and issue appropriate warning or error messages.

 #### Codes and Codings

 FSH provides special grammar for expressing codes and Codings.
 Codes are denoted with `#` sign.
 The FSH syntax is: